Platform overview

 PPAs

 On Tensor Cloud, Power Purchase Agreements (PPAs), which are contracts between buyers of green electricity and sellers or owners of the assets generating the electricity, can be easily created and managed.
 PPAs can bundle hundreds of assets into a single contract.
-Tensor Cloud allows to simulate the economic outcomes not only of single assets, but also those of PPAs with electricity generated by many assets.
+Tensor Cloud allows to simulate not only individual assets, but also large portfolios with electricity generated by hundreds of assets.
 Changing the terms of a PPA will change the economic outcomes of all attached assets.

 Scenarios